PieterTheCoder/ProjectGameFolder/README.md

 any game

 ## 📜 Game Rules
-Test it by yourself and you will know it
+You can Test it by yourself and you will know it

 ## 🕹️ How to Run
 clone the github first